 The Secret Spitfires

 The unknown story of hundreds of women, girls and a handful of men who built Spitfires in secret during WW2

 Spitfires were the nemesis of the Luftwaffe and the instrument which halted Hitler’s plans for invasion.
 After relentless bombing of the Spitfire factories in Southampton, the Germans were convinced they had halted the production of the Spitfires for good.
 However, the British had a secret plan…

 In Salisbury, Trowbridge, Reading and back in Southampton; sheds, workshops, garages, bus depots and a local hotel were used to manufacture and then assemble complete Spitfires.

 Norman Parker, now in his 90’s, was an engineer in the final assembly plant and today is a highly respected historian on the subject.

 Witnesses tell the story of this amazing achievement

 In 1940, the Germans destroyed the Spitfire factories in Southampton and believed they had ended the threat from their nemesis.
 But unknown to them, the British were building Spitfires in secret.
-One small market town in the south of England become a major centre for manufacturing Spitfires, hidden in sheds, garages, back gardens, a bus depot and a hotel.
+Salisbury, a small market town in the south of England become a major centre for manufacturing Spitfires, hidden in sheds, garages, back gardens, a bus depot and a hotel.
 With a workforce mainly made up of unskilled young girls, boys, women and a handful of engineers, built almost half of 22,000 Spitfires, other half built at the shadow factory in Castle Bromwich.
 An achievement that was instrumental in winning the war.

 Witnesses tell the story of this amazing achievement, recounting times of terrible sadness as well as joyous times that included GI dances, a Glenn Miller concert and a Joe Louis boxing match.
 Set against a backdrop of picturesque English countryside, we talk to 90 year old veterans who as teenagers built the aircraft in their local villages and towns, along with stories from famous ATA pilots Mary Ellis and Joy Lofthouse.
 Modern-day fighter pilots tell us their stories for whom the Spitfire holds a special place in history.
 This incredible story concludes with Dame Vera Lynn reciting a moving poem written by a Spitfire pilot.